liuyinz/duplexer.el/README.md

 Every item in `duplexer-alist` is in format of (CALLER . ((CALLEE ARG) GROUP ...)).
 CALLER is a local minor mode.
-CALLEE should be a local minor mode, global minor mode is not recommended.
+CALLEE should be a local minor mode.
 ARG is 1 or -1.
 Instead of list, a symbol GROUP which defined in `duplexer-groups` is allowd either.

 - `duplexer-groups`